Skip to main content

-These PhobGCC mainboards are produced by JLCPCB.
+These PhobGCC mainboards are produced by JLCPCB (except for the blue option that's produced by Elecrow).
 Getting a 2.0 PCB is highly recommended, 1.2.2 / 1.2.3 should only be used in rework cases or if you have excess Teensy development boards that you'd rather use than sell, as they make the process take much longer.
 1.2.3 also requires through-hole hall effect sensors, as on PhobGCC 1.X those were not pre-soldered as SMD parts by the factory yet.

 PCB specifications: